coding-jn/Daily-Quote-Generator/README.md

 The application uses two different APIs in order to generate the output, according to the user's input.
 The first API, the Quotes Rest API, uses the user's chosen category as a parameter value to generate a random quote while the second API, the Speech API, uses the quote that was sent back and inserts it as a parameter value to change it to speech.

 ## What I Learned
 This was the first time I had actually used a nested fetch request so it was interesting to learn how to structure it.
-Because I wasn't super confident in my understanding of promises, it also helped me gain some practice by allowing me a way to change my usual fetch request into something a little more depthful.
+Because I wasn't super confident in my understanding of promises, it also helped me gain some practice by allowing me to change my usual fetch request into something a little more depthful.